Jim Cleamons: Cleveland Cavaliers

-He started every game in the 1975-76 season for the Cavaliers, averaging a career high 12.2 points per game, along with 4.3 rebounds and 5.2 assists per game.
+Cleamons started every Cavaliers' game in the 1975-76 season, averaging a career high 12.2 points per game, along with 4.3 rebounds and 5.2 assists per game.
+In 1976, Cleamons was selected to the NBA All-Defensive second team.
 This was the Cavaliers first truly successful squad in its six-year history, and became known as the "Miracle of Richfield" team under coach Bill Fitch.
 Cleamons was a key young player on a team that included a focus on "dogged defense".

-The team won its first playoff round over the Washington Bullets in a dramatic seven game series decided by two points in the final game, but lost to the Boston Celtics in the next round.
+The Cavaliers finished the regular season 49–33, and were first in the NBA Central Division.
+The Cavaliers won the Eastern Conference playoff semifinals over the Washington Bullets in a dramatic seven game series decided by two points in the final game.
 Cleamons' most memorable play as a Cavalier came in Game 5 of the Bullets series, when he grabbed a Bingo Smith air ball and put in the game-winning layup in the game's last seconds.